Richmond (British Columbia provincial electoral district)

-Richmond was a provincial electoral district in the Canadian province of British Columbia.
+Richmond was a provincial electoral district British Columbia, Canada.
 It made its first appearance on the hustings in the election of 1903.
 It lasted until the 1920 election, after which it lost some territory to the new South Vancouver riding, and became the new riding of Richmond-Point Grey.
 There was again an electoral district called Richmond from 1966 through the 1986 provincial elections.

-For other Richmond-area ridings, and other ridings in the Lower Mainland, please see New Westminster (electoral districts).
-For ridings in the City of Vancouver or on the North Shore, please see Vancouver (electoral districts).